Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Background and definitions

 is called the $M_1\times M_2$ \emph{tube} and denoted by \(\tubeLM\equiv\tube\subset \mathbb Z^3\).
 We are interested in lattice links in $\tube$ and restrict to those which occupy at least one vertex in the plane $x=0$.
 Let the \emph{span} $s(\pi)$ of a lattice link $\pi$ be the maximal $x$-coordinate reached by any of its vertices.

 Counts of polygons by size in lattice tubes have been well-studied.
 Let $p_{\tube,n}$ be the number of $n$-edge self-avoiding polygons in $\tube$ which occupy at least one vertex in the plane $x=0$.
-See Fig.~\ref{fig1intro}A for an embedding $\pi$ of the knot-type $3_1$ in a $2\times1$ tube with span $s(\pi)=16$ and size $|\pi|=98$.
-For any given $\tube$, transfer-matrix arguments have been used to prove that \cite{Sot98}:
+See Figure~\ref{fig1intro}A for an embedding $\pi$ of the knot-type $3_1$ in a $2\times1$ tube with span $s(\pi)=16$ and size $|\pi|=98$.

+One major advantage of focusing on $\tube=\tube_{M_1,M_2}$ is that transfer-matrix arguments have been used to prove \cite{Sot98}: